Censorship in Malaysia: Film and cinema

 Film censorship in imposed in Malaysia and the Film Censorship Board of Malaysia is the government ministry that vets films and is also the government agency responsible for granting licenses to the films for commercial viewing.
 It is under the control of the Home Ministry.

 The two main cinema operators in Malaysia, Golden Screen Cinemas and Tanjung Golden Village, are known to be strict in ensuring that only patrons aged 18 and above are allowed to view films rated "18".
 Although movies shown in Malaysian cinemas carry an age-restricted rating such as "18", films that contain scenes of sex and nudity are completely censored off by the Film Censorship Board of Malaysia, which renders the 18 rating meaningless and strict entry by the cinema operators pointless.
 Kissing and make-out scenes are also censored in movies rated "P13" but in recent years the Board has loosened the censorship.
 On the other hand, there have been many "18" rated films filled with profanity and graphic violence that were hardly censored or uncensored in recent years.
 This shows that the board mostly views sex and nudity as completely unacceptable for a Malaysian audience.

 Malaysia's film censorship guidelines were further tightened in 2003 amid rising Islamic conservatism: In addition to nudity and sex scenes being strictly censored off, kissing scenes and cleavages were also censored and many movies were banned altogether.
 Many movies have been banned for high impact violence and/or cruelty, which is also not allowed by Malaysia's film censorship guidelines.
 Censorship guidelines for local movie productions were only slightly eased in March 2010 to allow LGBT characters who could only portray their sexual orientation through hugging the same sex.
 No kissing was allowed between two men or two women.

 Censorship guidelines for films were loosened in March 2010, the first revision since 1994, allowing movies with violence and profanity to be screened in local cinemas, some without cuts, such as Night at the Museum: Secret of the Tomb, Zookeeper, Life of Pi and We Bought a Zoo.
 Minimal cuts are applied to some films, including Divergent, The Host, The Mortal Instruments: City of Bones, The Maze Runner and The Fault in Our Stars.

+In billboards for the 2016 film The Monkey King 2, the billboards promoting the movie removed all images of Zhu Bajie, a part human and part pig character who was one of the main characters of the movie and the story it was based on.